We're delighted to announce that Edinburgh Printmakers is taking part in the City of Edinburgh Council's Edinburgh900 celebrations.

-Castle Mills: Then & Now | 900 Stories in Print will capture and publish 900 industrial stories, engaging with communities in Fountainbridge and the west of Edinburgh, with stories told through words, audio, visual art, and film.
-The placemaking project will record personal histories, recollections, memories and tales responding to Fountainbridge’s industrial past and present.
+Castle Mills: Then & Now | 900 Stories in Print is capturing and publishing 900 industrial stories, engaging with communities in Fountainbridge and the west of Edinburgh, with stories told through words, audio, visual art, and film.
+The placemaking project is recording personal histories, recollections, memories and tales responding to Fountainbridge’s industrial past and present.

-The project will centre on Edinburgh as a City of Industry, aiming to improve civic and community pride in the working-class history of the West End of the city, established through the second industrial revolution, and still site of thriving modern creative industries.
+The project centres on Edinburgh as a City of Industry, aiming to improve civic and community pride in the working-class history of the West End of the city, established through the second industrial revolution, and still site of thriving modern creative industries.
 The Castle Silk Mills were originally built on the Canalside in 1836, and later became the headquarters of the North British Rubber Company up to the 1970s until Scottish & Newcastle Breweries Ltd took over the site until its closure in 2010.

 Between August 2024 and August 2025, we will collect 900 diverse stories with in-person activities and events reflecting on the built, social and intangible heritage of Fountainbridge and neighbouring areas including Gorgie and Dalry.
 This unique collection of stories will then be used to inspire a final visual arts project: commissioning an artist printmaker to produce a print edition, providing a visual representation for many diverse voices.
 This handmade fine art print edition will be displayed in the Rear Window Gallery in August 2025.
 All 900 Stories contributors will be invited to attend the exhibition.

-• We welcome written, audio and film digital submissions.
-Please email your contribution to info@edinburghprintmakers.co.uk with the subject line: "Edinburgh900"
+We welcome written, audio and film digital submissions.
+Please email your contribution to info@edinburghprintmakers.co.uk with the subject line: "Edinburgh900"or you can post hand-written stories to:

 Ilaria Casini - Edinburgh Printmakers